SlamaFR/SlamaFR/README.md

 # 🥖 Bonjour !

-I'm **Irwin Madet**, a french developer.
-I have a passion for creating full-stack applications that are well-crafted and executed flawlessly.

-I enjoy spending my time tinkering with new projects, and always look for ways to challenge myself creatively.
-When I'm not coding, you can usually find me working on DIY projects around the house.
+I'm Irwin Madet, a French developer with a passion for crafting flawless full-stack applications.
+I enjoy challenging myself creatively through tinkering with new projects.
+When not coding, I work on DIY projects.

-As a developer, I created an organization called **[Black Kamelia](https://git.black-kamelia.com)** with friends of mine, where we create high-quality applications and libraries that simplify certain tasks.
+I co-founded **[Black Kamelia](https://git.black-kamelia.com)** with some friends to develop high-quality apps and libraries for simplifying tasks.

 ### Techs